Rudolf Charousek

+Life

-Charousek was born in Klein Lometz (modern Lomeček) near Prague, Bohemia.
+Charousek was born in Lomeček, Bohemia, Austria-Hungary (today part of Úmonín near Prague, Czech Republic).
 At the age of five weeks, his family moved to Debrecen, Hungary, where he became a naturalized Hungarian.
 They later moved to Miskolc where, at the age of 16, he learned to play chess.
-Studying law in Kassa, he is said to have copied out the voluminous Handbuch des Schachspiels by hand, unable to afford his own copy.
+Studying law in Kassa (today Košice, Slovakia), he is said to have copied out the voluminous Handbuch des Schachspiels by hand, unable to afford his own copy.
 Despite the lack of competition in Kassa, he soon became a strong player, and also qualified as a lawyer.
-In 1893 he entered a correspondence tournament organised by the Budapest newspaper Pesti Hirlap, in which he eventually shared first place with another up and coming Hungarian master, Géza Maróczy.
-He joined the Budapest chess club, where he frequently played with Maróczy and Gyula Makovetz, and convincingly defeated Gyozo Exner in a match.
+In 1893 he entered a correspondence tournament organised by the Budapest newspaper Pesti Hírlap, in which he eventually shared first place with another up and coming Hungarian master, Géza Maróczy.
+He joined the Budapest chess club, where he frequently played with Maróczy and Gyula Makovetz, and convincingly defeated Győző Exner in a match.

 Notable games

 This is Charousek's last round win over the World Champion in his international tournament debut: